It’s a fact: when you are dating to find love, especially later in life, taking the slower road may be the best AND the quickest path.

-I love it when I’m proven to be right.
+I admit that I love when I’m proven right.
+(Who doesn’t?)
 Especially when it comes to the things I teach, encourage and nag you to do in order to find love.

 - Unless the guy grosses you out on the first date, give him another chance.